prestonp/prestonp.github.com/_posts/2013-04-15-restfulforms.md

 * PUT     /forums/:forum       ->  update
 * DELETE  /forums/:forum       ->  destroy

-To implement this scheme we can simply require `express-resource`:
+To implement this scheme we can simply require `express-resource` in our project:

 ```
 var Resource = require('express-resource')
 ```